soumessias/flutter_learning_04/README.md

 * How to use the Badges Package to create a badge on the shopping cart Icon
 * How to use Chip Widget
 * How to combine Card with ListTile
+* How to manually call Drawer from a IconButton

 Some screenshots: